zerocracy/zerocracy.github.io/pages/faq.md

 Your application will be sent to our [most active programmers](https://www.0crat.com/team).
 Some of them may get interested and will contact you back.

-If this doesn't happen, join our [Telegram group](https://t.me/zerocracy) and ask there.
+If this doesn't happen, join our [Telegram group](https://t.me/zerocracy) and ask there (we recommend you join the group in any case).

 If nobody is interested, ask Yulia in Telegram: [@yuliya_bodak](https://t.me/yuliya_bodak).
 She will help you out.

 Next, when you are invited, [identify](https://www.0crat.com/identify) yourself.
 You will have to do it online through a mobile app.
-If that method doesn't work, email us your ID.
+If that method doesn't work, [email us](mailto:identity@zerocracy.com) your ID.

 Now, talk to our Telegram bot: [@zerocrat_bot](https://t.me/zerocrat_bot).
 Ask him to change your [payment method](/policy.html#20).

-Then, ask the bot to change your [hourly rate](/policy.html#16).
+Then, ask him to change your [hourly rate](/policy.html#16).

 Then, if you are totally new to Zerocracy, [apply](/policy.html#2) to one of our [sandbox projects](https://www.0crat.com/board).